1968 Puerto Rican general election

-The 1968 Puerto Rican general elections were held in Puerto Rico on 5 November 1968.
+General elections were held in Puerto Rico on November 5, 1968.
 Luis A. Ferré of the New Progressive Party (PNP) was elected Governor.
 In the House of Representatives elections the PNP won a plurality of the vote, but the Popular Democratic Party won a majority of the seats.
 They also won a majority of seats in the Senate.
-Voter turnout was 78.4%.
+Voter turnout was 78%.